top of page

 GET THE LOOK:

-Bacalhau may be the most Portuguese fish out there, but sardines are a close second.
-And with all of the colorful tins they come in, they make for a really fun costume idea.
+Bacalhau may be the most Portuguese fish, but sardines took over the masses with sardine summer.
+With their colorful tins, they make for an out of the box (or should we say, out of the tin), costume idea.
 To bring this one to life, get our your crafting supplies!
-Here are tutorials for a homemade adult sardine tin costume and a kid's sardine tin costume.
-Or simplify the idea with a silver metallic shirt, sardine headband, fish scale leggings, and a few accessories.
+Here's a tutorial to make a kid's sardine tin costume.
+Or simplify the idea and scale (no pun intended that time!) it up for an adult with a sequin shirt, sardine headband, and fish scale leggings.

 4. Carmen Miranda